 The final step is to create and schedule your content for publication to tie in with the awareness day, and then to engage with any comments and positive interaction on the content on the day it’s published, and beyond.

 Remember, use awareness days as prompts to add variety and personality to your marketing.
-Allow yourself to be inspired by the general topic, and then get creative with your interpretation of the theme.
+Allow yourself to be inspired by the general topic.
+Then, get creative with your interpretation of the theme.
 There is no right or wrong as to how you choose to use them in your content.

 Good luck!